Torsion and K-theory for some free wreath products: K-theory computations

 where $\bigoplus$ is a $c_{0}$-sum.
 According to the results of subsection \ref{subsec:wreathproduct}, $A_{w}$ is equivariantly Morita equivalent to $C_{0}(\widehat{\HH}_{q})$.
 In fact, it is even isomorphic to $C_{0}(\widehat{\HH}_{q})\otimes B(H_{w})$ with the trivial action on the second factor.
 Moreover,

 where $A_{u}$ is the sum of the blocks obtained by tensoring representations of $\HH_{q}$ by $u$.
 The KK-element $T_{u}$ therefore splits as a direct sum and we will study each summand separately.
-Note that the crossed-product of each $A_{w}$ (including $A_{u}$) by $\widehat{\HH}_{q}$ is isomorphic to the compact operators, so that after splitting and applying the descent morphism to each component, the result can be described as a matrix acting on a free $\Z$-module of infinite rank.
+Note that the crossed-product of each $A_{w}$ by $\widehat{\HH}_{q}$ is isomorphic to the compact operators.
+The same holds for $A_{u}$ since the crossed product, being a non-trivial torsion action, must be equivariantly Morita equivalent to $M_{2}(\C)$, hence Morita equivalent to $\C$.
+Thus, after splitting and applying the descent morphism to each component, the result can be described as a matrix acting on a free $\Z$-module of infinite rank.
 Let us denote by $e_{w}$ the unit of the copy of $\Z$ corresponding to $A_{w}$ and by $e_{u}$ the one corresponding to $A_{u}$.

 \begin{prop} The element $\partial_{u} = j(T_{u})$ acts as follows on the basis : \begin{itemize} \item $\partial_{u}(e_{wu^{k}}) = e_{wu^{k+1}} + e_{wu^{k-1}}$ for $w\neq\emptyset$ ending in $\Irr(\G)$, \item $\partial_{u}(e_{w}) = e_{wu}$ for $w\neq\emptyset$ ending in $\Irr(\G)$, \item $\partial_{u}(e_{\emptyset}) = 2e_{u}$ and $\partial_{u}(e_{u}) = 2e_{\emptyset}$. \end{itemize} \end{prop}